 Victorian homes included many surfaces to decorate—mantelpieces, overmantels, center tables, occasional tables, étagères, pedestals, stands, pianos, wall brackets, and hanging cabinets.
 The vast array of objets d'art and decorations included sets of girandoles, mantel lusters, vases, urns, jardinières, busts, statues, statuettes, mantel clock garnitures, cabinet plates, boxes, and baskets.
-These were manufactured from a variety of materials ranging from painted pottery, porcelain, molded or cut glass, papier-mâché, gutta-percha, marble, onyx and alabaster to cast iron, silver, silverplate, patinated bronze, gilded bronze, and gilded brass.
+These were manufactured from a variety of materials ranging from pottery and porcelain with painted decoration, molded or cut glass, papier-mâché, gutta-percha, marble, onyx, and alabaster to cast iron, silver, silverplate, patinated bronze, gilded bronze, and gilded brass.
 In order to meet the enormous demand for tasteful and stylish decorative objects, American retailers of household goods offered a variety of items manufactured in both the United States and Europe.

 Candelabrum